Maximum propagation speed and Cherenkov effect in optical phonon transport through periodic molecular chains: Conclusions

 We found that the velocity of ballistic energy transport through the optical phonon band of a periodic polymer chain is limited to the speed of sound.
 The faster transport is suppressed by the Cherenkov - like emission of acoustic phonons, breaking down coherence during the time of order of $1$ ps due to intramolecular interactions.

 Decoherence is substantially suppressed when the Cherenkov's emission is forbidden.
 We found that the ballistic transport is persistent at zero temperature (in the absence of other relaxation processes, involving e. g. solvent).
 To our surprise the lack of decoherence is robust up to relatively high temperatures exceeding room temperature for reasonably high anharmonic interactions.
+Higher order anharmonic interactions with solvent should inevitably destroy decoherence in the regime of a forbidden Cherenkov's emission; yet this decoherence should occur at very long times.

 Our theoretical expectations are consistent with most of the experimental observations where energy transport velocity is, indeed, smaller than the intramolecular and solvent speeds of sound.

 We ignored disordering that breaks down the momentum conservation although it has a potential to violate Cherenkov's emission constraint.
 However, in the regime under consideration, where a localization length exceeds a molecular length, it should not be very significant; yet this is the subject for future studies.